gersimuca/customer-management-application/README.md

 git submodule update --remote --merge
 ```

-> Submodules are separate repositories embedded in this project (e.g., `user-interface`).
+> Submodules are separate repositories embedded in this project (e.g., `resource-planning-ui-service`).
 Cloning without them may cause the application to fail.

 ---